learn-co-curriculum/sinatra-activerecord-setup/README.md

 should cover:
 - activerecord gem
 - creating rakefile with activerecord rake tasks
-- configuring the database in environment.rb
+- configuring the database in environment.rb file
-- Application controller inherits from Sinatra:base